hawaiimachinelearning/hawaiimachinelearning.github.io/_posts/2018-01-29-intro-to-competitive-ml.md

 * Matt is a data science consultant who enjoys competing on Kaggle in his free time.
 * Thomas is an epidemiologist in Hawaii.
 His interests include machine learning, forecasting and whatever works on Kaggle.

+Click on the image below to view the slides for this meetup.
 <p align="center" style="text-decoration:none;">
 	<a href="https://www.slideshare.net/HawaiiMachineLearnin/introduction-to-competitive-machine-learning">
 		<i>View the slides for this meetup.</i><br>